-Kern is a software synthesizer plug-in for Microsoft Windows (VST) and Apple macOS (VST/AU) designed to run with and to be fully controlled by modern MIDI keyboard controllers like the Novation® ImpulseTM.
+Kern is a software synthesizer plug-in for Microsoft Windows and Apple macOS designed to run with and to be fully controlled by MIDI keyboard controllers.
 It is written in native C++ code for high performance and extremely low CPU consumption.
 The main features are:

-- Streamlined to be used with MIDI keyboard controllers;

-- all parameters can be controlled by MIDI CC
+- Streamlined to be used with MIDI keyboard controllers; all parameters can be controlled by MIDI CC

 - MIDI Learn

 - Two alternative user panels

 - 32 voices polyphony

 - Two band-limited oscillators including Hard Sync

 - 4-pole zero-delay feedback lowpass filter (two types)

 - Two envelopes, one LFO

 - Chorus effect

 - Double precision audio processing

 - Plug-in supports Windows and macOS (32 bit and 64 bit)